 This post may contain affiliate links.
 Please read my affiliate policy for more information.

 Short and Sweet Summary: Choosing the right therapist can take lots of time and effort.
-Consider conducting a proper interview and ask these specific questions when interviewing a potential therapist to make sure you’re both on the same page.
+Conduct a proper interview and ask these questions before choosing a potential therapist to make sure you’re both on the same page.

 Are you in therapy?